chazlarson/Media-Scripts/Plex/README.md

 If "INCLUDE_COLLECTION_ARTWORK" is `1`, the script will grab artwork for all the collections in the target library.

 If "ONLY_COLLECTION_ARTWORK" is `1`, the script will grab artwork for ONLY the collections in the target library; artwork for individual items [movies, shows] will not be grabbed.

+If "TRACK_URLS" is `1`, the script will create a file named for the library and put every URL it downloads into the file.
+On future runs, if a given URL is found in that file it won't be downloaded a second time.
+This may save time if hte same URL appears multiple times in the list of posters from Plex.
+THis file will be named for the library, including the uuid: `TV Shows-9ecacbf7-ad70-4ae2-bef4-3d183be4798b.txt`

+If you delete the directory of extracted posters intending to download them again, be sure to delete these files, or nothing will be downloaded on that second pass.

+Files are named following the pattern `S00E00-TITLE-PROVIDER-SOURCE.EXT`, with missing parts absent as seen in the lists below.
+The ID in

+The "provider" is the original source of the image [tmdb, fanarttv, etc] and "source" will be "local" [downloaded from the plex server] or "remote" [downloaded from somewhere else].
+A source of "none" means the image was uploaded to plex by a tool like PMM.
+The remote URL can be found in the log.

 ### Usage
 1. setup as above